 Here is the full list of cities in Wyoming included in our premium comparison.
-We've ranked them from the cheapest auto insurance costs to the most expensive for our benchmark of two male drivers.
+We've ranked them from the cheapest auto insurance costs to the most expensive for our benchmark of a 30 year old male driver.

-We obtained rate estimates from the thirty five most populated cities in Wyoming.
-In order to get the most applicable average rates, our sample insured is a single male who drives a 2010 Toyota Camry, which he owns outright, to commute to work about 12,000 miles a year.
+We obtained rate estimates from the 3 most populated cities in Wyoming.
+In order to get the most applicable average rates, our sample insured driver is a 30 year old single male who drives a 2011 Toyota Camry, which he owns outright, to commute to work about 12,000 miles a year.
 His credit score is in good condition, and he hasn't had any accident or traffic violations in the most recent five years.
-Finally, we incorporated rates for a 30-year-old and a 65-year-old man into our average figures to be representative of both younger and mature drivers.

 |Insurance Coverage||Wyoming Minimum Coverage||Study Coverage|

 |Bodily Injury (BI) (per person / per accident)||$25,000 / $50,000||$50,000 / $100,000|

 |Uninsured Motorist BI (per person / per accident)||50,000 / 100,000|